 Cover for 1 minute to allow the rice to rest, then serve at once on warmed plates.

 While this recipe calls for vegetable stock to make it fully vegetarian, a better result can be achieved with chicken stock if you are allowed that in your diet.
-A nice finish to this dish is to pop a warm poached egg on top (see picture).
+A nice finish to this dish is to pop a warm poached egg on top and grate over black truffle (see picture).